LetMyPeopleCode/InterviewQuestions/Rosetta Code - 100 doors/README.md

-# Rosetta Code: 100 doors
+# freeCodeCamp: Rosetta Code - 100 doors
 In this exercise, we receive a number of doors.
 It's 100 in the title, but the function gets passed a number of doors, so it should be able to handle an arbitrary # of doors.

 We start with all `n` doors closed.
 On the first pass, you toggle every door to the opposite of its state (closed becomes open, open becomes closed).
 We iterate the toggle `n` times.
 Let's call the iteration count `c`.
 Applying the toggle to every `c`th door on each iteration, until on the final iteration, it's only applied to door `n`.